50:50 Parliament

 50:50 Parliament is a cross-party campaign to achieve gender equality in the House of Commons (UK).
 Female representation stood at 32% as of the 2017 General Election.
 To mark International Women's Day 2018, MPs including the Prime Minister and the Leader of the Opposition, wore 50:50 badges at Prime Minister's Question time.
 The campaign was founded by Frances Scott in 2013.
+50:50 is a registered charity.

 The campaign includes the #AskHerToStand campaign.